rug pull mcp

 Model Context Protocol (MCP) servers have unleashed the true potential and capabilities of AI agents.
 However, these agents are only as secure as the tools they trust.
 And just because your team trusted a tool when you first found it doesn’t make it immune from one of the most insidious security risks for MCP servers: the rug pull attack.

-An MCP rug pull attack happens when an agent connects to a trusted MCP server but then that server silently modifies, removes, or redefines tools without notice.
-In fact, the server does this silently without warning or a notification to the user.
+An MCP rug pull attack happens when an agent connects to a trusted MCP server, but then the attacker silently modifies, removes, or redefines that server’s tools without notice.
+For example, by inserting malicious prompts into the tool description field.
+The change takes place silently without warning or a notification to the user.

-The result of this kind of attack is that your agent keeps calling a tool that’s been hijacked, redefined, or degraded.
-Because there’s no built-in mechanism in the MCP spec to detect or prevent this, the agent can go rogue or even wreck havoc on your data’s systems.
+The result of this kind of attack is that your agent continues to call a tool that’s been hijacked, redefined, or degraded.
+Because there’s no built-in mechanism in the MCP spec to detect or prevent this, the agent can go rogue or even wreak havoc on your data’s systems.

 Example of MCP Rug Pull Attack: